purnur-schneider/purnur-schneider.github.io/docs/research1.md

 #### Omega measure based on the Kernel Distribution

 The Omega measure provides a way to describe the holistic distribution of performance for any kind of strategy or benchmark.
-At Insch, we calculated Omega in the logarithmic form and on the kernel distribution of returns, to obtain smoother results while considering every observation as just an outcome of a random event.
+At Insch, we calculated Omega in the logarithmic form on the kernel distribution of returns, to smooth results while considering every observation an outcome of a random event.
 In addition, by inverting the axes of the usual Omega graph we obtained a more intuitive view of the performance domain.
 All these alterations enable easier comparisons between various investments' performances.

 <img src="../img/LogOmega.png" width=350px;/>

+The log-Omega curve has useful properties:
+- it crosses the vertical axis at the mean of the distribution;
+- for similar variances, higher curve position is associated with higher returns;
+- larger odd moments (such as skewness) also lead to higher curves;
+- higher variances are reflected in steeper slopes.

 #### Volatility Drag